 How do I apply to waive the National Knowledge Exam (NKE)?

-Once you are an active Associate Member, you will be able to submit a NKE waiver application through your CPHR Alberta Member Profile.
-Refer to this page for NKE waiver applications and accredited programs.
+Once you are an active Associate Member, you will be able to submit a NKE waiver application through your CPHR Alberta Member portal;

 If someone waives the NKE, do they still need to pass the Experience Validation Assessment?